Abdimalik-dev/git-quiz-/README.md

 <!-- Write your answer here -->

 7. What does origin stand for when pushing you code?
-answer: it Updates the Remote repository  and  pushing to the changes to remote repository
+answer: it Updates the Remote repository  and  pushing to the changes made by the  local branch pushed   to remote repository

 <!-- Write your answer here -->